Krissttina/Cubicle/README.md

 10. 404 page should be done at the end of the work
 - at index.js routing
 - basicly meaning: if the given url path does not fit anything than go to 404 page
+11. req.params -> for parmeters
+req.body -> for post data from form which are sended and parsed req.query -> in the url, everything between ? and #(# may not be inclueded) is called query string

 Installation
 1. npm init -y -> for initializing a project(info can be later updated)